framedsc/Sitesource/markdown/GameGuides/control.md

 Ansel | No
 DirectX versions | DirectX 11, DirectX 12

+@alert info
-\* To use a DSR resolution, set your desktop resolution to it first, then you should be able to select it in-game.
+To use a DSR resolution, set your desktop resolution to it first, then you should be able to select it in-game.
 You will not see all DSR resolutions though.
+@end

 ## Tools

 * **Cheat Engine Table by Otis_Inf & HattiWatti**